Witness Service Volunteer

 This is a long term commitment due to the training involved and we ask volunteers to be able to commit to at least 18 months.
 This is not a suitable opportunity for somebody seeking full time employment.

-Parking is provided at Horsham Court but not at Worthing - although parking expenses will be paid.
-Both courts are near to bus routes.
+Parking is provided at Horsham Court but not at or Worthing - although parking expenses will be paid.
+The three courts are near to bus routes.

 When do I need to be available?